telefonicaid/fiware-livedemoapp/README.md

 * POST /notify, callback that Orion Context Broker invokes whenever a new notifyContext request is sent

 In addition, this package includes a helper script named list_status_pretty.py that can be used to print a status report of the files in the HDFS backend.
+This script list files in the default HDFS directory (based_dir) but a different one can be specified as script argument.

 ### management scripts